f4bio/laravel-mix-compress-images/README.md

 The function take 3 parameters :
 - pattern : the input patterns of the files you want to proceed (string or array)
-- output : the output directory into the mix public path
+- output : the output directory into the mix public path. this param can be a empty string ,it will use your file origin path be you output path.
 - compressParameters: the compress parameters according to https://www.npmjs.com/package/compress-images

 Ex.